 Recording of this Special Permit with the Middlesex South Registry of Deeds (the “Registry”), as required pursuant to M.G.L.
 Chapter 40A, Section 9; and

-Recordation of a perpetual open space conservation restriction for Open Space Restriction Areas A, B and D and Lots 16 and 17 as shown on the 2025 Master Plan (the “New Open Space Restriction”).
+Recordation of a perpetual open space conservation restriction for Open Space Restriction Area D and Lots 16 and 17 as shown on the 2025 Master Plan (the “New Open Space Restriction”).

 That once substantial use of this Special Permit has commenced, the Applicant’s rights thereunder will fully and irrevocably vest, and this Special Permit will not lapse until the expiration of the extended Commercial Development Period, as defined in subsection iv, below.

-That in no event shall the Applicant be required to record the New Open Space Restriction unless and until the following shall have occurred:

-Issuance of all final permits and approvals required for the 2025 Master Plan and all appeal periods thereon having expired with no appeals having been filed; and
+That in no event shall the Applicant be required to record the New Open Space Restriction unless and until all final permits and approvals required for the 2025 Master Plan have been granted and all appeal periods thereon having expired with no appeals having been filed.:

-Issuance of a building permit for and commencement of construction of any permanent commercial building within the 2025 Master Plan.
+; and

 That with respect to the 2025 Master Plan, the Commercial Development Period shall commence on the date of recording of the New Open Space Restriction with the Registry and ending at 5:00 p.m. on the twentieth (20th) anniversary of such date.
-The Commercial Development Period shall be extended by one day for each day that any necessary permit or approval for all or any portion of 2025 Master Plan is the subject of a pending appeal or litigation.

 If construction of the 2025 Master Plan shall not have commenced and been completed on or before the expiration of the Commercial Development Period, the following provisions shall govern: